 Decision of Administrator: Upon payment of fees and submittal of the complete application, the Administrator will prepare a written decision detailing the reasons for the action taken, along with all supporting documents, and present that written decision to the planning and zoning commission for their administrative review.
 The decision of the Administrator is appealable to the Board of County Commissioners.

-Where not otherwise prohibited, RV’s used for sleeping may be parked on private property containing a permanent residence for a period of no more than twenty-one (21) days total during any six (6) month period, where the owner of the RV is visiting the occupant of the residence or property.
+Where not otherwise prohibited, RV’s used for sleeping may be parked on private property containing a permanent residence for a period of no more than thirty (30) days during any six (6) month period, or 60 days in a 12 month calendar year where the owner of the RV is visiting the occupant of the residence or property.

 Where not otherwise prohibited, RV’s used for recreational, temporary, or emergency occupancy may be parked on private property that does not have a permanent residence, for a period of no more than fourteen (14) days within any six (6) month period.
 Nothing in this Chapter shall be construed to limit the ordinary and customary use of RV’s for temporary agricultural uses, as defined above.